☆１ Japanese people believe “a group” is better than ‟an individual”.

 For example, “Moses of old Exodus” was considered as a representative of the strong leader.
 The future of the group depends on the leader.

 ・ In “the society without the sense of impending crisis”, an able person is not necessary.
-There are few possibilities to be destroyed for big companies, public offices, village communities.
+There are few possibilities for big companies, public offices, village communities to be destroyed.
 It is important that people work in the same way as before in government offices without the sense of crisis.
 There’s no need for a special ability.
 You should not do anything special.
 If somebody did something special and succeeded in a company, he would be envied by other people and frustrated.
 Such a person might quit after all.
 Sense of cooperation to get along peacefully is more important and an able person is not necessary.

 ☆４ ” Jealousy “

 Everybody has a feeling of “jealousy”.
 But in “the society with a sense of crisis”, people have to control the feeling of “jealousy” and rely on the ability of a capable person.